Oregon Set To Pass The First Statewide Rent Control Bill

 The bill would limit rent increases to 7 percent each year, in addition to inflation.
 Subsidized rent would be exempted, as would new construction for 15 years.
 If tenants leave their residences of their own volition, landlords would be able to increase the rent without a cap.

 The measure would also require landlords to give a reason for evicting renters — from renovation plans to the landlord's intent to move into the dwelling.
-Depending on the cause of the eviction, tenants would receive at least 90 days' notice and one month of paid rent.
+Depending on the cause of the eviction, tenants could receive at least 90 days' notice and one month of paid rent.

 Tuesday's vote was split largely along partisan lines.
 Most Democrats favored the measure, saying it stands to protect renters from exploitation amid a housing crisis.

 "This groundbreaking tenant protection bill will make a real difference for Oregon renters," state House Speaker Tina Kotek said.
-"Today was one big step forward," she added.
+"Today was one big step forward."

 Republicans said the bill would affect investment and availability in the housing market.